ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 title: A Lap Around Apache Spark
 tutorial-id: 390
 tutorial-series: Spark
-tutorial-version: hdp-2.4.0
+tutorial-version: hdp-2.5.0-TP
 intro-page: true
 components: [ spark ]
 ---

 ### Introduction

-This tutorial walks you through many of the newer features of Spark 1.6 on YARN.
+This tutorial walks you through many of the newer features of Spark 1.6.2 on YARN.

 With YARN, Hadoop can now support many types of data and application workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.

 The tutorial describes how to:

-* Install Spark 1.6 Tech Preview on HDP 2.3.x
 * Run Spark on YARN and run the canonical Spark examples: SparkPi and Wordcount.
-* Run Spark 1.6 on HDP 2.4.
+* Run Spark 1.6.2 on HDP 2.5 TP
 * Use the Spark DataFrame API.
 * Read/write data from Hive.
 * Use SparkSQL Thrift Server for JDBC/ODBC access.